isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution623.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-MuRho Inventory Management & Sales Management System - STARTER PACK A - SAAS WITH HARDWARE
+10000

 ### Support Level
+Up to Additional criteria:
-Up to Generic for SMEs <br>
+ Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR for SMEs <br>
-Up to IT Solution for non-SMEs
+Up to Active for non-SMEs

 ### Things to Note
-Inventory Management and Sales Management System
+MuRho Pte Ltd
+www.murho.com.sg
+Email:sales@murho.com.sg
+Tel:+65 6289 3802

 ### Contact Information
-6000
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.